alessndro/MindScribe/README.md

 ### 🚀 [The Story](https://lighthearted-tulumba-ad8574.netlify.app)

 In the fast-paced world of valuable information, keeping up with educational videos can be a challenge.
 I found myself in this situation, unable to allocate hours to watch these videos due to my increasingly busy schedule.
-However, my passion for staying informed persisted.
+Still, my passion for staying informed persisted.

 To address this need for quick and efficient knowledge absorption, I conceptualized MindScribe.
 This platform was designed to provide concise summaries of investment-related videos and articles.
 But it didn't stop there.
 I wanted it to be a place where users could not only read summaries but also practice and ask questions.
 MindScribe was conceived as a solution to my own problem, and it soon became evident that many others faced a similar dilemma.